ShadyGEE/AI_DSpy/README.md

 ## Trade-offs & Assumptions **(First Point is VERY IMPORTANT)**

-- **Date Range**: Database has 2012-2023 data (not 1997), so I updated the sample questions to use 2013 instead, if still used 1997 all answers will be wrong and based on assumptions, also updated marketing_calendar.md to year 2013.
+- **Date Range**: Database has 2012-2023 data (not 1997), so I updated the sample questions to use 2013 instead, if still used 1997 all answers will be wrong and based on assumptions, also updated marketing_calendar.md to 2013.
 - **CostOfGoods**: Approximated as `0.7 * UnitPrice` (no cost field in Northwind DB)
 - **TF-IDF**: Used over embeddings (no dependencies, fast for 8 chunks)
 - **Repair Bound**: Max 2 iterations to prevent loops